Star One takes the safety and security of our cardholders very seriously.

 Replacement cards are typically received within 7-10 business days.
 Members can visit any Star One branch location for immediate replacement of Visa Debit Cards or ATM cards.
 Arrangements can also be made to expedite delivery for extenuating circumstances.

-Although it can be an inconvenience to have your compromised card blocked it is still a necessary process to avoid losses to the Credit Union.
+What if I do not want to have my card blocked?
+Although, it can be an inconvenience to have your compromised card blocked it is still a necessary process to avoid losses to the Credit Union.
 On occasion, we will allow extensions for a compromised card to remain active beyond the "final block date" such as when a member is traveling or need to make an emergency purchase.
-Contact our Call Center if you are in need of an extension to the block date and we will make every effort to accommodate your request.
+Contact our Call Center if you need an extension to the block date and we will make every effort to accommodate your request.

 You should contact the merchant(s) immediately upon receipt and activation of your replacement card(s) and provide them with the new card number and expiration date.
 This process may be as simple as logging into the corresponding merchant(s) site and updating the information yourself.